arlyon/arlyon.co/content/articles/principles.md

 Discomfort yields evolution.
 Avoid people with an aversion to change.

 **Take Responsibility.** Excuses suspend disbelief and leads you into a false sense of security.
-Alex you fall for this too much.
+Spinning up elaborate explanations retroactively in your head is never a good sign.

 **Practice Humility.** You are not the best.
 At anything.
 Seek out those who are.
 Find people that understand and counter your weaknesses.
 Have them be